tifish/VSFormatOnSave/README.md

 - Remove VS2017 tab to space bug fix, since the bug has gone in the latest version.
 - Add support for SpecFlow .feature files. #12
 - Show "Enable/Disable format on save" on menu item to avoid misleading.
 - Upload VS2022 version to the marketplace.
+Removed the github version.

 ### v2.1